Inedia

-Inedia (Latin for 'fasting') or breatharianism (/brɛˈθɛəriənɪzəm/ breth-AIR-ee-ən-iz-əm) is the claimed ability for a person to live without consuming food, and in some cases water.
+Inedia (Latin for 'fasting') or breatharianism (/brɛˈθɛəriənɪzəm/ breth-AIR-ee-ən-iz-əm) is the claimed ability for a person to live without consuming food.
 It is a pseudoscientific practice, and several adherents of these practices have died from starvation or dehydration.

 Scientific assessment

 Documented studies on the physiological effects of food restriction clearly show that fasting for extended periods leads to starvation, dehydration, and eventual death.
 In the absence of food intake, the body normally burns its own reserves of glycogen, body fat, and muscle.
 Breatharians claim that their bodies do not consume these reserves while fasting.

 Some breatharians have submitted themselves to medical testing, including a hospital's observation of Indian mystic Prahlad Jani appearing to survive without food or water for 15 days.
 However, the hospital Jani attended has not published official documentation about the event.
 In other cases, people have attempted to survive on sunlight alone, only to abandon the effort after losing a large percentage of their body weight.

 In a handful of documented cases, individuals attempting breatharian fasting have died.
 Scientific societies such as the British Dietetic Association strongly disadvise the breatharian diet, qualifying it as "dangerous", and stating that "the basic fact is we all need food and liquid in our diet to live."